SJTU-PLV/Nominal-CompCert/README.md

 ### Comparison of development with CompCertELF

-We show a comparison with CompCert in terms of the work of implementaion and proof in Section 5.2 of the paper.
+We show a comparison with CompCertELF[^2] in terms of the work of implementation and proof in Section 5.2 of the paper.
 Here we give detailed explanation.

 The effort for supporting verified instruction encoding for X86 is